The riddler is a weekly math, logic and probability problem hosted by fivethirtyeight.com, a statistically oriented politics, sports and culture blog.

 This was then expanded on to be a 8x8 with two digit rows/columns being multiplied to get four digit products

 This problem was about creating triangles in a unit circle and determining if the circle's center was enclosed.
-This was then expanded to a tetrahedron in a unit sphere.
-Visualizing each randomly generated shape helps verify the logic that determines if the center is enclosed is working correctly.

 Results from 2d simulation